 In our effort to make all of our own food here at the house, we've been trying to make our own crackers.
 We've tried so many different variations—adding ingredients, reducing ingredients, trying different ingredients—that it's been hard to nail down the perfect recipe.
-We wanted light and crispy, but also easy to make and flavorful.
+We want our crackers to be light and crispy but also easy to make and flavorful.
 It's much more difficult than it sounds.

 - 1 1/2 cup whole wheat flour, separated

 - 1 teaspoon pink Himalayan salt, separated